What is the difference between wax and polish?

 Quick answer: Polish corrects paint -- it's mildly abrasive and shaves a whisker off the clear coat to cut oxidation, swirls and light marks, then needs protecting.
 Wax (or synthetic sealant) protects: it adds gloss and water beading but doesn't remove scratches.
 Best practice: wash, decontaminate, polish if needed, then protect with wax, sealant or ceramic.

-When you'd use each
+When you'd reach for each

 Polishing is for when paint has gone dull or hazy, or you can see wash marring and faint scratches.
 The polish uses fine abrasives to level the clear coat so light reflects cleanly again.
-Job done -- with one caveat: polishing removes a tiny bit of clear coat every time, so you only do it when needed.
+Job done, with one caveat that matters: polishing removes a tiny amount of clear coat every single time, and the clear coat is a finite resource.
+You correct only when the paint actually needs it.

 Natural wax, synthetic sealant or ceramic?